mrets/Help/generation_rt_upload.md

 ## Uploading Generation

-1. Navigate to the Generation tab and select the "Upload" button.
+### Navigate to the Generation tab and select the "Add New Entry" button.

 ![](https://github.com/mrets/photos/blob/master/generation_rt_1.png?raw=true)

 ![](https://github.com/mrets/photos/blob/master/generation_rt_2.png?raw=true)

-2\.
-Under "Select File for Upload", click 'Choose File' navigate to a local file on your computer and select it.
+### Under "Select File for Upload", click 'Choose File' navigate to a local file on your computer and select it.
 You should see the file name change in the upload window.

 ![](https://github.com/mrets/photos/blob/master/generation_upload_data2.png?raw=true)